1. How do I become a Marquette Law School student employee?

 We will tell you, so please be sure to stop by Room 238 before you begin any work.

-Once authorized, a student employee may begin to track hours and submit time sheets for payment.
-Student pay checks are issued on a bi-weekly basis and are deposited directly into an account designated by the employee.
+Once authorized, a student employee may begin to submit hours for payment.
+Student payments are issued on a bi-weekly basis and are deposited directly into an account designated by the employee.